-This healthy trail mix recipe has been one of my go to recipes for as long as I can remember.
+Would I make it again?
+Yes!
+This homemade trail mix recipe has been one of my go to recipes for as long as I can remember.
 My family loves to snack on it since it’s the perfect convenient grab and go option, and it’s so easy to make!
+Plus, it’s definitely a better choice than most store-bought trail mixes.

-For more healthy snacks, check out this Chocolate Covered Pecans and Dark Chocolate Covered Strawberries too!
+For more healthy snacks, check out these Dark Chocolate Covered Pecans and Dark Chocolate Covered Strawberries too!

 - Nuts: I like to use a mix of roasted cashews and sliced almonds.
-I typically use unsalted cashews to keep this mix lower in sodium, but you can sub in salted if you prefer that sweet and salty combo.
+I typically use unsalted cashews to keep this mix lower in sodium, but you can sub in salted if you prefer sweet and salty flavors.

 - Dark chocolate chunks: Because chocolate is everything, right?!
 I typically use dark chocolate chunks (70% cocoa) since they’re packed with antioxidants.
-If you can’t find chocolate chunks, you can also sub in dark chocolate chips.
+If you can’t find chocolate chunks, you can also sub in dark chocolate chips or cut up dark chocolate bars.

-How to Make Homemade Trail Mix – Step by Step Instructions
+How to Make Trail Mix with Dark Chocolate

 Place all of the ingredients in a large bowl or container and toss to combine.
 Doesn’t it get much easier than that!